Baby Born from 31-Year-Old Frozen Embryo Sparks Global Fascination and Ethical Debate

 31 July 2025

-Thaddeus's life began in 1994, long before his current parents, Lindsay and Tim, even met.
-The embryo was donated by an unnamed couple and was preserved for over three decades before being successfully implanted and carried to term by Lindsay.
+Thaddeus's life began in 1994, long before his current parents, Lindsey and Tim, even met.
+The embryo, donated by Linda Archerd, was preserved for over three decades before being successfully implanted and carried to term by Lindsey.
 This remarkable feat has raised questions about the ethics and future implications of long-term embryo cryopreservation and its potential for extending reproductive timelines.

 The news of Thaddeus's birth has generated significant public interest, with many people expressing awe and wonder at the advancement of technology.
 On social media platforms like Weibo, users are discussing the possibilities of extended human lifespan through cryopreservation, with some speculating about the potential for humans to freeze themselves for extended periods and then revive, as depicted in science fiction.